 The Bachelor's Degree in Psychology at the Universidad Metropolitana began in 2004 with a 5-year semester program.
 In 2010, under a general academic reform of the entire undergraduate program, it became a 4-year quarterly program.
 The research consisted in describing the academic, work and professional trajectory of Psychology graduates with the new program, inquiring about their perception of the new training received and gathering the opinion of employers on their work competencies.
-This was a descriptive field study with 102 graduates who were administered a 44-question questionnaire and 5 employers who were given a semi-structured interview.
-Among the most important results, it is worth mentioning that 90% of the graduates entered the labor market within 6 months, with a preference for areas such as: education, health, education, and social security.

-The majority of the students are currently working, 90% are working, 70% continue to study professional and postgraduate courses and 50% have emigrated to different countries abroad.
+This was a descriptive field study with 102 graduates who were administered a 44-question questionnaire and 5 employers who were given a semistructured interview.
+Among the most important results, it is worth mentioning that 90% of the graduates entered the labor market within 6 months, preferably in the following areasThe majority of the students are currently working, 90% are working, 70% continue to study professional and postgraduate courses and 50% have emigrated to different countries abroad.
 They express satisfaction with the training received, have accepted the quarterly mode and virtualization, although they do not consider it suitable for all subjects.
 They recommend greater connection of the subjects to the labor world as well as extending the professional internships.
 Employers show high levels of satisfaction with these graduates, highlighting their openness to lifelong learning, innovation, ability to work in teams and technological skills; however, they recommend emphasizing other managerial, administrative and leadership competencies in the curriculum.

-Key words: Graduates, Psychology, Professional follow-up
+Keywords: Graduates, Psychology, Professional follow-up.